 TensorFlow Lite (TFLite) is a collection of tools to convert and optimize TensorFlow models to run on mobile and edge devices.
 It was developed by Google for internal use and later open-sourced.
 Today, TFLite is running on more than 4 billion devices!

-As an Edge AI implementation, TensorFlow Lite greatly reduces the barriers to introduce large-scale computer vision with on-device machine learning, making it possible to run machine learning everywhere.
+As an Edge AI implementation, TensorFlow Lite greatly reduces the barriers to introducing large-scale computer vision with on-device machine learning, making it possible to run machine learning everywhere.

 The deployment of high-performing deep learning models on embedded devices with the purpose of solving real-world problems is a struggle using today’s AI technology.
 Privacy, data limitations, network connection issues, and the need for optimized models that are more resource-efficient are some of the key challenges of many applications on the edge to make real-time deep learning scalable.